05 July 2023

-Honey, I shrunk the node_modules! ...and improved app’s performance in the process.
-On node module size
+Honey, I shrunk the node modules! ...and improved app performance

 It’s a Monday morning, and you need to set up a new project.
 You install all of the required npm packages, then start working on some features.
 Sooner or later you’ll find an issue requiring some exceptional coding, so you turn to Google and look for an answer – probably a package.
 You install it and create a production package image.
 Then you take a look at its size and… that’s how you get a heart attack.
 “How did I end up with 1GB node_modules?!”